jasonpolites/gcf-recipes/simulator/README.md

     You can safely ignore it.
 It's an [open issue](https://github.com/nodejs/node/issues/781) in Node.js

- - If you restart the emulator while the debug server is running you may need to refresh the browser for the default debug breakpoint to fire.
+ - If you restart the simulator while the debug server is running you may need to refresh the browser for the default debug breakpoint to fire.

- - Disconnecting the debugger can sometimes leave the emulator in a *weird* state.
+ - Disconnecting the debugger can sometimes leave the simulator in a *weird* state.
-   If you want to kill the emulator process (because it's stuck), then you'll have to kill the underlying `node` process
+   If you want to kill the simulator process (because it's stuck), then you'll have to kill the underlying `node` process

    Mac/Linux:

-    `pgrep -f emulator.js | xargs kill`
+    `pgrep -f simulator.js | xargs kill`